mr-v/mr-v.github.io/_posts/2015-10-06-xcode-7-swift-2-unit-testing-setup.md

 For the first year of Swift developers were using different workarounds to test internal methods:

 - Adding file under test to the test target itself.
-Ugh, that's one more thing to remember about and manage.
+Ugh, that's one more thing to remember and manage.
 We don't want to do this, just compile once and use it.
 - Adding `public` access modifier to make methods visible to other modules.
 Well, that changes the original intent altogether, so it's also a no-no.

 With Swift 2 this was solved by introducing `@testable` attribute.
-To use it, app target needs testability enabled, see `app target -> Build Settings -> Build Options -> Enable Testability`.
-In projects created with Xcode 7 this is enabled by default.
+To be able to use it, app target needs testability enabled, see `App Target -> Build Settings -> Build Options -> Enable Testability`.
+In projects created with Xcode 7 it's on by default.
 Double check `Product Module Name` and use it to import app target in test case:

 ```swift
 @testable import AwardWinningApp